NCAS-CMS/cfa-conventions/source/cfa.md

 An aggregated data variable whose aggregated data comprises four fragments.
-Each fragment spans half of the aggregated `time` dimension, either the northern or southern, and the whole of the other two aggregated dimensions.
+Each fragment spans half of the aggregated `time` dimension, either the northern or southern hemisphere, and the whole of the other two aggregated dimensions.
 The fragments are stored in external netCDF files.
 As all of the external files are netCDF files, the `format` term of the `aggregated_data` attribute is not required.
 The aggregation definition variables are stored in a child group called `aggregation`.
 One of the fragments has been defined by two different external resources (one "local" and one "remote"), each of which is provided with its own address within its file (`temp3` and `t3` respectively).
-Either of resources, but not both, may be used in the aggregated data.
+Either of these resources, but not both, may be used in the aggregated data.

     dimensions:
       // Aggregated dimensions